SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 ## Step 1: Create Sumo collector and deploy Fluentd

-In this step you create a Sumo Logic Hosted Collector with a set of HTTP Sources to receive your Kubernetes metrics; creates Kubernetes secrets for the HTTP sources created; and deploy Fluentd using a Sumo-provided .yaml manifest.
+In this step you create a Sumo Logic Hosted Collector with a set of HTTP Sources to receive your Kubernetes data; creates Kubernetes secrets for the HTTP sources created; and deploy Fluentd using a Sumo-provided .yaml manifest.

 ### Automatic Source Creation and Setup Script